yojimat/tracking-vehicles-case/README.md

 # Case: Vehicles Tracking
 Projects in this repo create a vehicles tracking platform.
-The platform will be able to trace the vehicles in real time and store the trace in database.
+The platform will be able to trace the vehicles in real time and store the trace in the database.
-The platform will also be able to provide the trace of vehicles to other applications.
 It will calculate vehicles fares based on the distance that vehicles will travel.
 If the projects had CI/CD they should have their own repositories.
 Therefore, they could be deployed independently, by git webhooks or other tools.